-Adding a minor to your degree is a great way to round up your education and distinguish yourself from the many other students who will graduate at the same time with similar degrees and grades.
-To make your minor count, it is important to take the time to choose the right one.
+Picking a minor to your degree is a great way to round up your education and distinguish yourself from the many other students who will graduate at the same time with similar degrees and grades.
+To make your minor count, it is important to take the time to choose the right one and the best college minors.
+That’s why we put together a list of questions to ask yourself before picking a minor.

 Questions you should ask yourself when selecting a college minor.